La Trobe University

 La Trobe College Australia Diploma Pathway

 La Trobe College Australia is the preferred pathway provider of La Trobe University.
-Based on the Melbourne campus located in Bundoora, La Trobe College Australia offers Diploma courses which pathway to Bachelor degrees at La Trobe University.
+Based on the Melbourne campus located in Bundoora, La Trobe College Australia offers a variety of diplomas leading to bachelor's degrees at La Trobe University.

-Diploma programs consist of units that are similar to those offered in the first year of a degree at La Trobe University.
-Students who progress from a Diploma to a Bachelor degree will receive some credit.
+Diploma programs consist of units similar to those offered in the first year of a degree at La Trobe University.
+Students who progress from a diploma to a bachelor's degree receive up to one year of credit.

-Choose from study areas including; health sciences, bioscience, engineering, media and communication, business, information technology and psychology.
+Choose from study areas including; health sciences, bioscience, engineering, media and communication, business, information technology, psychology, cybersecurity, and business analytics.

-A wide range of academic and welfare support services are available to students, including student learning support, peer assistance and counselling.
+A wide range of academic and welfare support services are available to students, including student learning support, peer assistance and counseling.

-Class sizes are small, and we provide a nurturing and supportive environment for our students.
+Class sizes are small and conducted in a nurturing and supportive environment.

-We are based on campus so you get that university experience from day one and have access to many university facilities whilst they undertake a pathway program.
+We are based on campus so you get that university experience from day one and have access to many university facilities while undertaking our pathway program.

 Applies to: